UniExeterRSE/intro-to-isca/_episodes/05_schedulers.md

 Submit the job and wait for it to finish.
 Once it is has finished, check the log file.

-Our job was killed for exceeding the amount of resources it requested.
-Although this appears harsh, this is actually a feature.
-Strict adherence to resource requests allows the scheduler to find the best possible place for your jobs.
-Even more importantly, it ensures that another user cannot use more resources than they’ve been given.
-If another user messes up and accidentally attempts to use all of the cores or memory on a node, Slurm will either restrain their job to the requested resources or kill the job outright.
-Other jobs on the node will be unaffected.
-This means that one user cannot mess up the experience of others, the only jobs affected by a mistake in scheduling will be their own.

 ## Cancelling a Job